a541k/dotlines_assignment/README.md

 Assignment for Software Development Team - Deadline: December 5, 2023

 # NB>
-## Database is exported in the database directory should be imported for the use
+## Database is exported in the database directory should be imported for the use.
+This is the server socket.
 ## client socket program that sends data is a seperate project from this and will be in different git repo